 Benefits and Perks

-A third of survey participants — the minority — enjoy both paid vacation and paid sick time.
-It's easy to build up retirement reserves here with programs such as a 401(k) plan and a defined benefit retirement plan.
-A solid majority of respondents have health insurance, and benefits for the larger part of workers also include dental insurance.
-The list of perks also includes tuition reimbursement, a casual working environment, life insurance, and a defined benefit retirement plan.
+Only one in three employees receive paid vacation and sick leave.
+Workers can easily stock up on retirement savings by participating in several options such as a 401(k) plan and a defined benefit retirement plan.
+A fair number of employees report having health insurance, and a majority of survey participants report having dental coverage.
+Privileges also include tuition reimbursement, a casual working environment, life insurance, and a defined benefit retirement plan.